DevelionUK/Portfolio/README.md

 This is the personal profile for Richard Adams, a quality and testing specialist based in the UK.

+## Ethos

+I believe in continuous quality and building quality into our products.
+This is more than having a bunch of automated tests.
+It is refinement and planning.
+It is learning and growing.
+It is understanding our users and building what they need.
+Finally I am a believer in being effective with our testing efforts.
+Automate our ACs and behaviours then explore to discover more about our solution.

+## Skills

+I would describe my key skills:

+- Excellent adhoc & exploratory testing: I find bugs.
+- Leader on quality with coaching and teaching experience plus delivered many initiatives on quality.
+- User focused

+For a fuller list of my technical and soft skills, including tools etc, then check out my [Skills](skills.md) page.

 ## Speaking, Teaching & Courses

 I have spoken at several conferences, primarily on security and threat modelling.
 Here's some highlights.